tugrul512bit/ParallelizedSnakeGame/README.md

 # ParallelizedSnakeGame
-Classic Snake-Game With Independent Grid-Updates For Efficient Parallelization And Constant Computation Time
+Classic Snake-Game With Branchless Independent Grid-Updates For Efficient Parallelization And Constant Computation Time

-There is only a for loop for iterating through grid points without brancing for efficient parallelization (and auto-vectorization).
+There is only a for loop for iterating through grid points without branching for efficient parallelization (and auto-vectorization).
 All computations are made on 16-bit integers (short) so an AVX2 supported CPU core can compute 16 elements at a time or an AVX512 CPU core can compute 32 elements at once.

 Performance for 96*32 (Width X Height) grid (width has to be multiple of 32):